 Oktoberfest is huge for us, too!
 Southern Brazil, especially around Santa Catarina, has a large European population and the 3rd biggest Oktoberfest celebration in the world happens in Brazil, falling just short of the original in Munich, and Ontario, Canada's Kitchener-Waterloo Oktoberfest.

-If you're considering expanding your business into Brazil, make sure to carefully choose your logistics partner.
+If you're considering expanding your business into South America, make sure to carefully choose your logistics partner.

 While the Customs clearance process can be a bit complicated, working with an experienced 3PL with a local presence in the country will help to ensure that your cargo completes its journey without a hitch!